d-eathrow/anonymousland/_items/Another guide.md

 Afterwords, theres a few things we need to do.

 - Set a _strong_ encryption password.
   This is super important!
-Make it strong
+Make it strong (a passphrase of at least six words generated with Diceware)
 - Ensure **root** is disabled
 - Set a strong user account password